Mandickel/alx-pre_course/README.md

-My first readme that has now been updated
+My first readme that has now been changed